clavius-collective/TexterQuest/Some ideas.md

 strength of the resulting spell is dictated by another.
 I would think it handy to have multiple different scores to track your character's powers in each type of magic, as well.

+# Meta-game syntax #

+Since there is always a need to find out information about what your character is carrying—and other such details—there will be a set of meta-game commands, all generally of the form `(verb noun)`, such as `(list items)`.
+There will be more of these, certainly, but for the moment that's the only one I can think of.